 Start of Renoon

-“Searching for a sustainable black dress was the lightning before the thunder.
-I spent two months searching for it.
-It was so hard.
-And even when I found it I wasn’t sure I made the right decision.
-That’s when something hit me: there is no absolute way we can make fashion sustainable if people who buy clothes are not involved, informed properly instead of being kept in the dark – or even lied to.
-I talked to a person who was working at Calvin Klein and Tommy Hilfiger with me.
-The idea was simple: building a trusted translator between brands and people, and making this translator super cool.
-The new norm.
-We quickly built our team.
-We are with four co-founders now.”
-But then the real challenge came: where do we start from?
-None of them came from an entrepreneurial background and Skrami never thought building her own company was even an option.
-“So we went to what the startup world calls an “incubator”.
-That’s where basically I learned about this huge world of startups and the rules of the game.
-I was able to secure funding for us, getting backing from the likes of the ex CIO of Gucci, early employees of Spotify, etc. Finally, in the summer of 2021, Renoon’s app went live, and we have seen it grow exponentially since then.
-But our scale is still little compared to all the people who buy clothes out there and we need each and every one of us to make this change happen.
+None came from an entrepreneurial background, and Skrami never thought building her own company was an option.
+“So we went to what the startup world calls an “incubator.”
+That’s where I learned about this huge world of startups and the game’s rules.
+I secured funding for us, getting backing from the likes of the ex-CIO of Gucci, early employees of Spotify, etc. Finally, in the summer of 2021, Renoon’s app went live, and we have seen it grow exponentially since then.
+But our scale is still little compared to all the people who buy clothes out there and we need every one of us to make this change happen.
 Renoon is more than an app or cool idea for me.
 It’s our future and how I hope to contribute to it.”I came to this conclusion: we need to talk about sustainable values – not sustainability

-It all begin with a pivotal question: what does true sustainability mean?
+It all begins with a pivotal question: what does true sustainability mean?
 “That’s the big question I started with.
-I spoke to so many experts with 30+ years in textile, and sustainability for years, even before I had the idea of Renoon, and I came to this conclusion: we need to talk about sustainable values – not sustainability – and a journey – not a point.
-I like linking the concept of sustainable values with something all of us have within ourselves: it means finding the balance between who we are, other humans that are in the world now or will come after us, together with other living or non-living beings on Planet Earth.
+I spoke to so many experts with 30+ years in textile and sustainability for years, even before I had the idea of Renoon.
+I concluded that we need to talk about sustainable values – not sustainability – and a journey – not a point.
+I like linking sustainable values with something we all have within ourselves: it means finding the balance between who we are and other humans in the world now or who will come after us, together with other living or non-living beings on Planet Earth.
 And you see, that is a very hard thing to do.
-I know I said I like yoga, but I promise this has nothing to do with it – it’s just common sense.
-Funny thing: this is also coming from a shopaholic addicted to fashion like me.
-After long research, at Renoon we came up with five areas of impact that summarize all the sustainable values you can adopt: Environmental Protection, Human Wellbeing, Animal Ethics, Innovation and Tech, Modern Consumption.
-What we also like to say is that a brand is on a journey: it can be born with sustainability in the heart, be transitioning, starting out, or sleeping.
-Only when a brand is at least transitioning, do its products show up on Renoon, otherwise, we only show second-hand or rental options.”
+I said I like yoga, but I promise this has nothing to do with it – it’s just common sense.
+Funny thing: this also comes from a shopaholic addicted to fashion like me.
+After long research at Renoon, we came up with five areas of impact that summarize all the sustainable values you can adopt: Environmental Protection, Human Wellbeing, Animal Ethics, Innovation and Tech, and Modern Consumption.
+We also like to say that a brand is on a journey: it can be born with sustainability in the heart, transitioning, starting, or sleeping.
+Only when a brand is at least transitioning do its products show up on Renoon.
+Otherwise, we only show second-hand or rental options.”

 Strict requirements

-At last, if anything were possible, the fashion industry would look completely different according to Skrami: “Everyone would own something you could print out of your closet and then de-materialize every night.
+At last, if anything were possible, the fashion industry would look completely different, according to Skrami: “Everyone would own something you could print out of your closet and then de-materialize every night.
 We would have so much fun designing the craziest things.”

 Also read: Interview with Max Zara Sterck: “My garments are my babies”